Overview: WorkCycles Kr8 & Kr8 V8 Bakfiets

 Note: This page was originally about the WorkCycles Cargobike, the upgraded sister of the Bakfiets.nl Cargobike.
 After selling, riding, renting and servicing our wonderful Cargobikes for 10 years it was time for a major overhaul.
 The result of that project is the WorkCycles Kr8.
-The basic format is the same as the Cargobike Long but the Kr8 is improved in practically every way.
-We sold both Kr8 and Cargobike for most of 2014 but will continue further with only the Kr8.
+The basic format is similar but the Kr8 is improved in every way.
+Since 2015 WorkCycles builds only the Kr8 and Kr8 V8 with electric assist.
 Much of the general discussion about the Kr8 below is still relevant to the Cargobike too.
 In fact some of the photos below still even feature WorkCycles Cargobikes.

 Also you can find yet more information about the WorkCycles Kr8 on the following pages:

 The Kr8 is the ideal way to transport kids, groceries, tools or whatever you need around the city.
 It is equipped to carry kids safely, stay clean and dry in street clothes, to ride in the dark and poor weather, and to live outdoors.
 Kids sit in front where they can see the sights and you can see and talk with them.
 They don’t get sprayed from your rear tire like in a trailer.
 The largest number of Kr8s are used for family transport but many businesses have also proven its value as a heavy-duty transporter.
 A WorkCycles Kr8 is an investment, but a great value for a practical, comfortable and durable vehicle that will provide years of reliable service… in all conditions.
 We’ve sold and used most of the bikes in this category but invariably recommend the Kr8 because it simply makes customers happy.